mariammartins/terraform-example-foundation/5-app-infra/README.md

 </tr>
 <tr>
 <td><a href="../3-networks-svpc">3-networks-svpc</a></td>
-<td>Sets up restricted shared VPCs with default DNS, NAT (optional),
+<td>Sets up shared VPCs with default DNS, NAT (optional),
 Private Service networking, VPC service controls, on-premises Dedicated Interconnect, and baseline firewall rules for each environment.
 It also sets up the global DNS hub.</td>
 </tr>
 <tr>
 <td><a href="../3-networks-hub-and-spoke">3-networks-hub-and-spoke</a></td>
-<td>Sets up restricted shared VPCs with all the default configuration
+<td>Sets up shared VPCs with all the default configuration
 found on step 3-networks-svpc, but here the architecture will be based on the Hub and Spoke network model.
 It also sets up the global DNS hub</td>
 </tr>